gabriel-kwesie/post-install-config/README.md

 <p>
 Configure Teams

-In the admin panel, select Agents, Teams, and add a new team called Online banking Create
+In the admin panel, select Agents > Teams > and add a new team called Online banking
 </p>
 <br />